Synthetify/synthetify-protocol/docs/docs/staking.md

 If everything went smoothly, you should see that:

 - Current Debt decreased by amount you burned
-- Collaterial Ratio increased
+- Collateral Ratio increased
-- On the right of _Burn_ button, there is a green tick and an informaton _Successfully burned_
+- On the right of _Burn_ button, there is a green tick and an information _Successfully burned_
 - In section _Owned tokens_ amount of SNY tokens decreased by those you withdrew
 - On the bottom left of the site, you can see a green field _Successfully burned tokens_ (not shown here).